 Auschwitz is located in the Polish town of Oświęcim, about 70 kilometers from the capital.
 In total and if you go by road, you should not take much more than an hour and a quarter, always depending on traffic.
 In my article on how to get to Auschwitz from Krakow I tell you in detail.

-If you travel on an organized tour, the trip will be direct and without intermediate stops.
-It will be a bit longer if you decide to use the public transport bus.
+If you travel with a reservation of an organized tour to Auschwitz from Krakow, the trip will be direct and without intermediate stops.
+The journey will be a little longer if you decide to use the public transport bus.
 With departures from 6:00 a.m. and 20:00 a.m., you will have the whole day to get to and from Auschwitz without any problems.

-If you travel by train, you will have to change tracks, so the trip will take almost two hours.
-Add to that the two kilometers that separate the train station from the entrance to the concentration camp (walking can take you an additional half hour ).
+If you travel by train, you will have to change tracks, so the journey will take almost two hours.
+Add to that the two kilometers from the train station to the concentration camp entrance (walking can take an additional half hour ).

 How long does the combined tour to Auschwitz and the Salt Mines last?